tony-aw/tinycodet/README.md

   <https://exts.ggplot2.tidyverse.org/gallery/>).
 If one wishes to alias
   `ggplot2` including some of its many extensions, one must be able to load multiple R packages under the same alias.
-- A package may add functionality to another package, without it being a strict dependency.
-For example: `collapse` and `tidytable` both add functionality to `data.table`.
-If one wishes to alias `data.table`, one may want to load those other 2 packages under the same alias.
-- A package may add function
 - If multiple packages kind of “belong” together, you may not want to give these packages separate aliases.
-For example, the `data.table` and `collapse` packages are the core packages of the `fastverse`, and in that sense belong to each other.
+For example, the `data.table` and `collapse` packages are among the core packages of the `fastverse`, and in that sense belong to each other.

-So there are several cases where it is perhaps diserable to load multiple packages under the same alias.
+So there are several cases where it is perhaps desirable to load multiple packages under the same alias.
 And that is where the `%m import <-%` operator comes in.
 It imports multiple R packages under the same alias, and also informs the user which package will overwrite